 2. Demonstrate a sound, integrated theoretical knowledge base of the logistics and supply chain discipline.

-3. Select, apply and analyse appropriate information and effectively communicate and disseminate information within the logistics and supply chain environment.
+3. Critically analyse appropriate logistics and supply chain information and effectively communicate and disseminate information within the logistics and supply chain environment

 ASSOCIATED ASSESSMENT CRITERIA